Giant Gippsland earthworm: Description

-These giant earthworms average 1 m long and 2 cm in diameter and can reach 3 m in length; however, their body is able to expand and contract, making them appear much larger.
+It is typically 1 m long and 2 cm in diameter although some specimens can reach 3 m in length.
+Their body is able to expand and contract, making them appear much larger.
 On average, they weigh about 200 g.
 They have a dark purple head and a blue-grey body, and about 300 to 400 body segments.

 Ecology

 They live in the subsoil of blue, grey, or red clay soils along stream banks and some south- or west-facing hills of their remaining habitat, which is in Gippsland in Victoria, Australia.
 These worms live in deep burrow systems and require water in their environment to respire.
 They have a relatively long life expectancy for invertebrates and can take 5 years to reach maturity.
 The reproductive period of the giant Gippsland earthworm mainly spans from September to December.
 They breed in the warmer months and produce egg capsules that are 4 to 7 cm in length that are laid in their burrows.
 When these worms hatch in 12 months, they are around 20 cm long.

 Unlike most earthworms, which deposit castings on the surface, they spend almost all their time in burrows about 52 cm in depth and deposit their castings there and can generally only be flushed out by heavy rain.
 They eat organic matter, as well as bacteria and fungi, which may have allowed them to better adapt to the change from a forest to pasture living area.
-They are usually very sluggish, but when their rapid movement through their burrows can cause an audible gurgling or sucking sound, which allows them to be detected.
+They are usually very sluggish but can move rapidly through their burrows, causing an audible gurgling or sucking sound which allows them to be detected.